 SOWJ 4986.
 Advanced Internship in Social Welfare and Justice.
 3 cr. hrs.

 Continuation of the internship experience (SOWJ 3986).
-Placement is for a minimum of 140 hours per semester of supervised practice at the same agency as the previous semester and includes a weekly seminar.
+Placement is for a minimum of 140 hours per term of supervised practice at the same agency as the previous term and includes a weekly seminar.
 S/U grade assessment.
 Limited enrollment.
 Prereq: SOWJ 3986 and cons. of internship coordinator.

 SOWJ 4995.
 Independent Study in Social Welfare and Justice.
 1-3 cr. hrs.

 Faculty-supervised, independent study/research of a specific area or topic in Social Welfare and Justice.
 Prereq: Cons. of dept. ch., minimum of 9 credit hours in SOWJ courses with a GPA of 2.500.

 SOWJ 4999.
 Senior Thesis.
 1-3 cr. hrs.

 SOWJ majors with a quality point average of 3.000 or higher may write a thesis under the direction of an adviser.
 Prereq: Sr. stndg., 3.000 GPA, and cons. of dept. ch.